scynthiadunlop/WritingForDevelopersBook/README.md

 "If you're reading this book, you're already one step ahead, because you understand the best programming language we've ever created is the one you've known since you were four years old." **\- Jeff Atwood, Coding Horror Owner/Writer, Co-founder of Stack Overflow**

+"This looks incredibly helpful.
+Writing is such an important skill to have, and I can’t wait to read it!" **\- Alex Xu, Co-founder of ByteByteGo**

 ## Write That Blog!
 As a not-so-subtle hint to our readers, we created https://writethat.blog.
 We’ll be continuously updating this site with interesting engineering blog posts, including Piotr’s pundit commentary.